 Take the free ACLS Pretest provided below in order to prepare you for our official ACLS online exam.
-The practice exam consists of 10 multiple-choice questions that are derived from the ACLS provider manual and adhere to the latest AHA and ECC guidelines.
+The practice exam consists of 10 multiple-choice questions that are derived from the ACLS provider handbook and adhere to the latest AHA and ECC guidelines.
 Correct answers & explanations will be shown once the practice test is submitted.

 The Combitube ™, laryngeal mask airway (LMA), and endotracheal tube (ET tube) are all examples of advanced airways.